Table of Contents

-Knee pain is a common problem that can be caused by many different things.
+Knee pain is a common problem that can be caused by various things.
 What can cause knee pain without injury?
 In some cases, it can be the result of an injury, but in other cases, there may be no obvious cause.

 The Knee Joint